Main Walk: 25.8 km. Six hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 11 hours.

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-Ash Vale to Ash Wharf via Basingstoke Canal (1.3 miles, 2.1 kms)
+Ash Vale to Ash Wharf via Basingstoke Canal (2.1 kms)

 Trains from Waterloo arrive at Ash Vale station (1) on platform 2.
 Descend two flights of steps, turn left and make for the top left hand corner of the car park.
 In wet underfoot conditions or if time is short, consider taking the Basingstoke Canal towpath to your right, in which case you pick up the directions for the full walk after going under Heathvale Bridge Road below.